DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 Monitoring 101: Collecting the right data
 ====================================================

-*This post is part of an introductory series on effective monitoring.
+*This post is part of a series on effective monitoring.
 Be sure to check out the rest of the series: [Alerting on what matters](https://www.datadoghq.com/blog/2015/06/monitoring-101-alerting/) and Investigating performance issues
 (coming soon).*